Achyutha18/College_Sample_1/README.md

 # Python coding practice to get quick started with python language.
-Part of Python training program at Manipal.
+Part of Python training program at Manipal. ( Part 1)